The Importance of Hydrochloric Acid

 B-12 needs a very strong stomach acid to digest it.

 A lack of B12 can cause premature aging, brain shrinkage, and a host of cancers.
-So, you don’t want low B-12.
+So, you wouldn't want to have low B-12.

 And simply taking supplements won’t help.
 Most of the over-the-counter ones do nothing, and how will your stomach absorb these vitamins and minerals if it cannot digest them properly?

-The Remedy for All This to Create a Perfectly Acidic Stomach Environment?
+Is The Remedy for All of These to Create a Perfectly Acidic Stomach Environment?

-What I recommend to make sure your stomach acids are at the right PH is Digest Formula.
+What I recommend to make sure your stomach acids are at the right pH is the Digest Formula.

-For those who don’t like the taste or odor of vinegar, I recommend a form of supplement I have at my store which also contains a natural and powerful stomach acidifier that works to really balance your stomach acids, turning a poor stomach environment into one with a perfect PH of 1-3.
+For those who don’t like the taste or odor of vinegar, I recommend a form of supplement I have in my store, which also contains a natural and powerful stomach acidifier that works to really balance your stomach acids, turning a poor stomach environment into one with the perfect pH of 1-3.

-What it does is start to naturally give you the acids that you’re missing so that you can start building up that acidifier and address the deeper cause, not just the symptom.
+What it does is it naturally gives you the acids that you’re missing so that you can start building up that acidifier and address the deeper cause, not just the symptom.

 This is what I take right before a meal to acidify my stomach.

-It is important to gradually increase the Digest Formula, not just immediately begin taking 6 at a time.
-Although some of you with severe GERD and other issues will eventually need to work up to 6 of these before meals, you want do this very gradually, working your way slowly up to 6, capsule by capsule, allowing your stomach to gradually change its PH.
+It is important to gradually increase the Digest Formula, not just to immediately begin taking 6 at a time.
+Although some of you with severe GERD and other issues will eventually need to work up to 6 of these before meals, you may want to do this very gradually, working your way slowly up to 6, capsule by capsule, allowing your stomach to gradually change its pH.

 Once you get your acids regulated and your stomach behaving properly, you can begin to slow down and back off the supplement because once you have enough hydrochloric acid in your body, your system will begin to recycle it on its own and begin working better overall.

-Simply getting your stomach acids right, folks, is a highly effective and low-cost way to ensure all- over health and prevent health problems of all kinds.
+Simply getting your stomach acids right, folks, is a highly effective and low-cost way to ensure overall health and to prevent health problems of all kinds.